xuyuji9000/wechat-playground/workshop-extract-macos-desktop-wechat-chat-data/softwares-to-prepare.md

 # Common Preparation

+- macOS

+  Upgrade your macOS to latest if possible, preferably 12.4+.

+- Xcode

+  Install Xcode from App Store.

+  It comes with llvm, which is needed in the workshop.

 - Wechat Desktop(Mac Version)

   Refer to this [link](https://mac.weixin.qq.com/) to download.

-- Xcode

-  Install Xcode for the llvm comes together with it.